A Unified Analysis of Federated Learning with Arbitrary Client Participation: Interpreting and Applying the Unified Framework

-While Corollary~\ref{corollary:nonRegularizedExpectation} focuses on the convergence in expectation, similar results can be obtained for the high-probability cases as well (see Table~\ref{table:mainResults}).
+While the result in Corollary~\ref{corollary:nonRegularizedExpectation} is in expectation, the high-probability bound is similar (see Table~\ref{table:mainResults}).
 In general, since \eqref{eq:divergenceDelta} is used as an upper bound in the proof of Theorem~\ref{theorem:mainConvergenceResult}, if $\tilde{\delta}^2(\period)$ is chosen so that \eqref{eq:divergenceDelta} holds in expectation or with a certain probability, such as in Propositions~\ref{prop:ergodic}, \ref{prop:mixing} and \ref{prop:independent}, then the final convergence result also holds in expectation or with a certain probability, respectively.